Keyboard shortcuts

 Styled output

-// Customise level colours
+// Customise level colors

 lipgloss.NewStyle().Bold(true).Foreground(lipgloss.Color("9")), // bright red